 6 Target Area Citywide

 Goals Supported New Construction

 Needs Addressed Affordable Housing

-Funding CDBG: \$15,000
+Funding CDBG: \$15,000.00

-Description The City will provide program delivery funds for the new construction of affordable homes.
-Actual construction will be supported utilizing funds through the HOME program.
-CDBG funding will support partial costs for construction staff salary to assist in the offset of the total cost of the construction project.
+Description The City will provide program delivery funds in support of a HOME project that will construct homes mortgaged at 0% interest.
+Construction will be funded through the HOME program.
+CDBG funding will support partial costs for the delivery of activities related to the successful completion of homeownership requirements for LMI Households.
+These services include, but are not limited to housing counseling and training, work specifications preparation, and loan processing.
+Staff participation in the process ensures timely completion of all required components of the first-time homeownership process.

 Target Date 9/30/2024

-Estimate the number and type of families that will benefit from the proposed activities Not Applicable - Program Delivery Costs to support HOME-funded project (See Project #27)
+Estimate the number and type of families that will benefit from the proposed activities Not Applicable - Program Delivery Costs to support HOME-funded project.
+Accomplishments will be reported under the HOME activity.

-Location Description Citywide
+Location Description Citywide.

 Planned Activities Program Delivery for New Construction

 7 Project Name City HCD Housing Rehabilitation Program Delivery - CDBG

 Target Area Citywide

 Goals Supported Housing Rehabilitation

 Needs Addressed Affordable Housing

-Funding CDBG: \$350,000
+Funding CDBG: \$350,000.00

 Description Program delivery and administration of the housing rehabilitation program including intake of applications, income qualifications, waitlist management, RFP for contractors, inspections, and closeouts.

 Target Date 9/30/2024

 Estimate the number and type of families that will benefit from the proposed activities N/A

-Location Description N/A
+Location Description Citywide

 Planned Activities Program Delivery for HCD housing rehabilitation activities

 8 Project Name City HCD Housing Rehabilitation - CDBG

 Target Area Citywide

 Goals Supported Housing Rehabilitation

 Needs Addressed Affordable Housing

-Funding CDBG: \$140,000
+Funding CDBG: \$140,000.00

 Description The City will ameliorate hazardous conditions and maintain the existing affordable housing stock through the rehabilitation of housing units.

 Target Date 9/30/2024

-Estimate the number and type of families that will benefit from the proposed activities The project will assist 2 low-to moderate-income households
+Estimate the number and type of families that will benefit from the proposed activities The project will assist 2 low-to moderate-income households.

-Location Description Citywide
+Location Description Citywide.

-Planned Activities Housing rehabilitation
+Planned Activities Housing rehabilitation.

 9 Project Name City HCD Roof Program - CDBG

 Target Area Citywide

 Goals Supported Housing Rehabilitation

 Needs Addressed Affordable Housing

-Funding CDBG: \$35,756
+Funding CDBG: \$35,756.00

 Description The city will maintain the existing affordable housing stock by providing emergency roof repairs for low-income households.

 Target Date 9/30/2024

-Estimate the number and type of families that will benefit from the proposed activities This project will assist 2 low-to moderate-income households
+Estimate the number and type of families that will benefit from the proposed activities This project will assist 2 low-to moderate-income households.

-Location Description Citywide
+Location Description Citywide.

-Planned Activities Roof repair through housing rehabilitation
+Planned Activities Roof repair through housing rehabilitation.

-10 Project Name City HCD House Replacement Program - CDBG
+Project Name City HCD House Replacement Program - CDBG

-Target Area Citywide